kellykohlleffel/qbr_data_generator_and_enterprise_qbr_generator/README.md

 ## Transformations in Snowflake for QBR Generator
 ```
-/** Transformation #1 - Create the qbr_data_single_string table and the qbr_information column using concat and prefixes for columns (creates an "unstructured" doc for each winery/vineyard)
+/** Transformation #1 - Create the qbr_data_single_string table and the qbr_information column using concat and prefixes for columns (creates an "unstructured" doc for each account)
 /** Create each qbr review as a single string vs multiple fields **/
 CREATE OR REPLACE TABLE QBR_DATA_SINGLE_STRING AS
     SELECT company_name, CONCAT(